-Digital electronic synthesizers give us the ability to convert any type of information from a digital representation into music.3 A 1-D time series can be sonified by scaling the values into musical

-- pitches, assuming a constant duration for each value, and producing a set of MIDI commands.
-A MIDI synthesizer is then used to create the musical instrument waveforms and play the commands in the MIDI file.
-Different time series can be combined into a sonification by using different pitch ranges or timbres to distinguish between them.
-We will use the International Sunspot Number (Version 2, S) and extreme ultraviolet (EUV) spectral irradiances from two satellites as examples of solar time series data. - Sonifying an image is different.
+Digital electronic synthesizers give us the ability to convert any type of information from a 50 digital representation into music.
+One example is that a 1-D time series can be sonified by scaling 51 the values to musical pitches, assuming a constant duration for each value, to produce a set of 52 Musical Instrument Digital Interface (MIDI) commands.
+A MIDI-enabled synthesizer is then 53 used to create the musical instrument waveforms and play the commands in the MIDI file.
+Different 54 time series can be combined into a sonification by using different pitch ranges or timbres (the 55 distinctive set of tones in the selected instrument) to distinguish between them.
+We will use the 56 International Sunspot Number (Version 2, S) and extreme ultraviolet (EUV) spectral irradiances 57 from two satellites as examples of solar time series data.
+58

+Sonifying an image is different.
 Sound is intrinsically a 1-D format that evolves in time.
 A 2-D image must be converted to a 1-D series of pixel values where the order of the pixels serves as the time variable.
-Once the 1-D sequence exists, the pixel values are scaled to pitches, the duration is again set to a constant, and the data run through the synthesizer. - There are many ways to map a 2-D image (or higher-dimensioned data) to a 1-D sequence.
-A raster scan is a linear reading of the image from the upper left to the lower right moving down to the next row when the current one is read, much like reading an English language document.
-This can be modified into a boustrophedonic algorithm where the first row is read left to right and the next right to left, continuing in this way to the end of the image.
-This resembles the way an ox plows a field and hence the name as bous is Greek for ox.
-Other methods use Z-order curves to map higher-dimensioned data onto a 1-D sequence.
-Morton describes using Z-order curves to access a file address database.
-Another way is to use a space-filling curve, such as the Hilbert used here, to map the image pixels to a sequence.
-We will describe using Hilbert curves to convert 2-D images into 1-D sequences and converting those sequences to sound. - Sonifications of these data sets will be described: - 1.
+Once the 1-D sequence exists, the pixel values are scaled to pitches, the duration is again set to a constant, and the data run through the synthesizer.

+There are many ways to map a 2-D image (or higher-dimensional data) to a 1-D sequence.
+A 63 raster scan is a linear reading of the image from the upper left to the lower right moving down to 64 the next row when the current one is read, much like reading an English language document.
+This 65 can be modified into a boustrophedonic algorithm where the first row is read left to right and the 66 next right to left, continuing in this way to the end of the image.
+This resembles the way an ox 67 (Greek bous) plows a field and hence the term.
+Another way is to use a space-filling curve, such 68 as the Hilbert used here, to map the image pixels to a sequence.
+We will describe using Hilbert 69 curves to convert 2-D images into 1-D sequences and converting those sequences to sound.
+70

+- The sonifications of these data sets will be described: - 1.
 International Sunspot Number (annual and monthly variations) - 2.
-Extreme ultraviolet (EUV) spectral irradiances as a time series and spectrum - 3.
+Extreme ultraviolet (EUV) spectral irradiances as a time series and a spectrum - 3.
 A complete EUV image and seven subimages - 4.
-Montage of EUV images showing a filament liftoff - All of the sound files are available as .midi and .mp3 files at https://sdo.gsfc.nasa.gov/sonify/ table.html. - We start by introducing some useful musical concepts.
+A montage of EUV images showing a filament liftoff

+All of the sound files are available as .midi and .mp3 files at https://sdo.gsfc.nasa.gov/sonify/ table.html.

+We start by introducing some useful musical concepts.
 That will be followed by a discussion of the synthesizer used and the analysis of of the 1-D data sets.
-The image data will be introduced and

-- an example using a raster scan to convert the data to 1-D will be described.
-We will then describe - the Hilbert curves used to address the image data and present several ways to address the images. - We discuss what can be learned from these sonifications and end with several conclusions on the - 82 utility of this method.
-All of the science datasets are open-source and are available at the locations - 83 listed in the Acknowledgements.
+The image data will be introduced, and an example using a raster scan to convert the data to 1-D will be described.
+We will then describe the Hilbert curves used to address the image data and present several ways to sonify the images.
+We discuss what can be learned from these sonifications and end with several conclusions on the utility of this method.
+All of the science datasets are open-source and are available at the locations listed in the Acknowledgements.

-84 II.
+85 II.
 SONIFYING DATA